frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 sanctuary of life" (John Paul II, Encyclical, *Evangelium Vitae*, March 25, 1995).

-The family is the school of love, the school of virtue, the school of piety, the school of the soul.
+The family is the school of love, the school of virtue (John Paul II, *Address*, October 28, 1979), the school of piety, the school of the soul.
 He said, "The future of humanity passes through the family" (John Paul II, Apostolic Exhortation, *Familiaris consortio*, Point 86, November 22, 1981).

 We can get a lot of mileage out of thinking that Christ spent thirty years---not thirty days, but thirty years---living out a humble presence in the family.

 "He went down with them, and came to Nazareth, and was subject to them.
-And his mother kept all these sayings carefully in her heart.
+And his mother kept all these things \[carefully\] in her heart.
 And Jesus advanced in wisdom and age and grace before God and men" (Luke 2:51-52).

 We have to try and create a family atmosphere in our home.
 Create the home.
 The tables and the chairs and the furniture and the material